u18a/u18a.github.io/about.md

 permalink: /about/
 ---

+At the university education [Software Development and Operations (UDM)](https://coursepress.lnu.se/program/utveckling-och-drift-av-mjukvarusystem/) at Linnaeus University in Sweden, the students adopt a vast amount of useful tools.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: